Enter your search term. Try searching for "all".

 The first css cell defines the css.

-And click on report view in the upper right to see what is displayed.
+Remember than you can click on report view in the upper right to see what is displayed.

 from js import window